-Liferay uses Log4j extensively to implement logging for nearly every class in the portal.
-If you need to debug something specific while a system is running, you can use the Control Panel to set logging levels by class dynamically.
+Liferay’s logging system uses Log4j extensively to implement logging for nearly every class in the portal.
+If you need to debug something specific while the system is running, you can use the control panel to set logging levels by class dynamically.

-You will then see a paginated list of logging categories.
+A paginated list of logging categories appears.
 These categories correspond to Liferay classes that have log messages in them.
 By default, all categories are set to display messages only if there is an error that occurs in the class.
-This is why you see ERROR displayed in all of the drop down list boxes on the right side of the portlet.
+This is why you see ERROR displayed in all of the drop-down list boxes on the right side of the portlet.

-If you are working in the extension environment or have created a plugin and want to set the log level for one of your own classes, you can register that class (so long as it uses Log4J to do its logging) with Liferay so that you can control the log levels more easily.
+If you want to set the log level for one of your own classes in a deployed plugin, you can register that class with Liferay to control the log levels more easily, so long as your class uses Liferay’s logging system to do its logging.

-You will first need to implement Log4J logging in your class, with a statement such as the following (taken from Liferay's JCRHook class):
+You will first need to import interfaces and implement logging in your class, with statements such as these (taken from Liferay’s